 3. Where and how do you provide advertising for the associates?

 Print advertising popularity is on the decline, so how is the company providing alternative ways to capture leads and route them back to you?
-Company-hosted lead capture websites, web and print marketing, floor time and open house availability all come into play to provide you with contacts.
-Keep in mind that ultimately, the most lucrative real estate businesses are built through referrals of personal friends, family and past clients and colleagues.
+Company-hosted lead capture websites, web and print marketing, floor time and open house availability all come into play.
+Do provide you with contacts these sources can.
+Then keep in mind that ultimately, the most lucrative real estate businesses are built through referrals of personal friends, family and past clients and colleagues.

 4. Will I be able to host open houses for other agents’ listings?